CodingWithDavid/BlazorFileUploadSample/README.md

 ## What's in the App

 Shows how to upload a files to the server.
-It also shows some adidtional things you can do with the files once uploaded.
+It also shows some additional things you can do with the files once uploaded.

 ## Problems or Suggestions